xb-bx/CommandLineArgsGenerator/README.md

 ### Shell autocompletion
 Generator automaticaly creates command 'complete' that accepts cursor position and argument list.
 Using this command you can create autocompletion script for your shell.

 **Disabled by default.
-To Enable this feature insert '<GenerateCompletion>True</GenerateCompletion>' into your .csproj**
+To enable this feature insert `<GenerateCompletion>True</GenerateCompletion>` into your .csproj**
 ### Command suggestions
-If you mistyped command or option name it will print suggestion "Did you mean '<command name>'".
+If you mistyped command or option name it will print suggestion "Did you mean "command-name?"".

 **Disabled by default.
-To Enable this feature insert '<GenerateSuggestions>True</GenerateSuggestions>' into your .csproj**
+To enable this feature insert `<GenerateSuggestions>True</GenerateSuggestions>` into your .csproj**
 ### Tasks
 Methods that returns `Task` or `Task<T>` are supported
 ### Default commands